anjibabuIITK/RECYCLEBIN_for_Linux/README.md

  **Description:**

     RBIN is a software which acts as a RECYCLEBIN" to delete and restore the files in Linux.
-Restores the selected file/directory to its original location.
-    And deletes the files perminantly whose deletion date is more than 30 days.
+Restores the file/directory to its original location.And gives flexibility to user to ON autodeletion feature which deletes the files perminantly for those deletion date is more than 30 days.

  **Features:**